-About Cushing's
+About Cushing's Syndrome

-If you have been diagnosed with Cushing’s and are experiencing symptoms, ask your doctor if Recorlev® (levoketoconazole) may be right for you.
+If you have been diagnosed with Cushing’s and are experiencing symptoms, ask your doctor if RECORLEV® (levoketoconazole) may be right for you.

 Cortisol is a hormone made by the adrenal glands—located on top of the kidneys—that plays an important role in the way your body functions, including: